QuiltMC/rfcs/loader/0032-loader-plugins.md

  * Called if loader can't simplify this error down into any of the other error handling methods.
  * @return True if this plugin did something which will solve / change the error in future,
  *         and so loader won't ask any other plugins to solve this.
- *         Loader will temporarily remove this rule so it won't be sent to #handleOtherErrors again in this cycle.
+ *         You are expected to call `QuiltPluginContext.blameRule(Rule... rules)` if you can't actually fix the issue, but can identify a rule to be removed.
+If no plugin can identify a rule to be removed then loader will remove a random rule in order to move on to the next error
  *         If this returns false then no rules will be removed, and instead loader will assume that
- *         the error has been handled in some other way. (and it will promptly crash if you haven't) */ default @Nullable Rule handleOtherErrors(QuiltPluginContext context, List<Rule> errorChain) { return null; }
+ *         the error has been handled in some other way. (and it will promptly crash if you haven't) */ default boolean handleOtherErrors(QuiltPluginContext context, List<Rule> errorChain) { return false; }

 /**
  * @param dep The dependency which is missing completely.
 If you can find a valid source for this then you should add
  *            it with {@link QuiltContext#addTentativeCandidate()}
  * @return True if this plugin did something which will solve / change the error in future,
  *         and so loader won't ask any other plugins to solve this.
- *         Loader will temporarily remove this rule so it won't be sent to #handleOtherErrors again in this cycle.
+ *         You are expected to call `QuiltPluginContext.blameRule(Rule... rules)` if you can't actually fix the issue, but can identify a rule to be removed.
+If no plugin can identify a rule to be removed then loader will remove a random rule in order to move on to the next error
  *         If this returns false then no rules will be removed, and instead loader will assume that
  *         the error has been handled in some other way. (and it will promptly crash if you haven't) */